CSULA-Combustion-Lab/design-of-experiments/README.md

 Optimally design flow reactor experimental conditions with Sensiztized_0D_Experiment.py Optimally design flame experimental conditions with Sensitized_Flame_Experiment.py

-Version 1.0, companion to the manuscript submitted to Frontiers in Mechanical Engineering.
+This is version 1.1.
+Some changes have been made after submission of the manuscript submitted to Frontiers in Mechanical Engineering.
+For the code version that was submitted for publication can be found [here] (https://github.com/CSULA-Combustion-Lab/design-of-experiments/tree/52a925ae703ef777d7fc361940dd1863e1ca0124)

 ## Simulation Initializer Usage
 The file `Simulation_Initializer.py` contains options that control the simulations.
 This is the major file that a typical user will modify.